miningwolf/docs/docs/wolfbuk/io/wolfscript/entity/TNTPrimed.md

 ##### <a id='isincendiary'></a>public  function __isIncendiary__()

-_Set the radius affected by this explosive's explosion_
+_Return whether or not this explosive creates a fire when exploding_

 Returns | Description
 --- | ---
-`boolean` | the radius of blocks affected /
+`boolean` | true if the explosive creates fire, false otherwise
-    public float getYield();

-    /** Set whether or not this explosive's explosion causes fire

 ---